Frequently Asked Questions

 The name of the lawsuit is Maldonado v.
 Apple Inc., et al., and it is pending in the United States District Court for the Northern District of California (Case No. 3:16-cv-04067-WHO).
 Plaintiffs’ claims arise out of two extended service plans offered by Apple Inc.: AppleCare+ and its predecessor AppleCare Protection Plan.

 Defendants deny that they did anything wrong.
 The Court has not found that Defendants engaged in any wrongdoing.
-Defendants’ answer to the operative Complaint is available here.Back To Top
+Defendants' Answer to the operative Complaint is available on the Documents page of this website.Back To Top

 What is a class action and who is involved?